ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 If there is an error regarding a failed authorization, there may have been an issue in setting up your policies, make sure you have created the 3 policies correctly.

 ### Final Cluster Configurations
-Opening cluster-config.yaml, add the line `CustomAmi: <E4S-Pro-ami-id>` under the Image section.
-Replacing <E4S-Pro-ami-id> with the AMI you obtained in the prior section.
+Opening cluster-config.yaml, add the line `CustomAmi: <ParaTools-Pro-ami-id>` under the Image section.
+Replacing <ParaTools-Pro-ami-id> with the AMI you obtained in the prior section.
 ```
 Image:
       Os: ubuntu2004
-      CustomAmi: <E4S-Pro-ami-id>
+      CustomAmi: <ParaTools-Pro-ami-id>
 ```
 Furthermore, if you want to be able to RDP/DCV into the head node, then add the "DCV enabled" section as shown:
 ```